 For any brand looking to take its marketing efforts to the next level, it’s natural to look directly to the messaging and creative work that audiences will see.
 After all, the best way to make an impact on brand awareness or sales is to start as soon as possible and push the right message.
 Take a step back, however, and we’ll find that the media marketplace is littered with brands that don’t seem to have a clear idea of who they’re addressing or are unsure of how to convey their identity.
 Brands with a staked-out identity and a roadmap of the tone they want to use will still need time to analyze the competitor landscape and define what a specific campaign will need to accomplish in order to be successful.
 Matchbook has partnered with dozens of brands throughout our history, and we’ve found that a discovery phase is the perfect way to begin a relationship.
 See some of the ways in which this phase informs a marketing strategy and sets campaigns up for success.

 Gain a better understanding of the category or industry and where your brand fits in it.

 Beginning a discovery phase often involves a series of in-depth discussions about the space your brand occupies within the marketplace.
 For brands, this gives a chance to take another look at their category from an outsider’s perspective and perhaps awaken new insights.
 For a marketing partner, this part of the process provides a firm foundation for much of the research process.
 When researching a category, taking partner insights into account is vital to making sure any strategic recommendations later down the line will be made with full knowledge of what’s most likely to work.
 Messaging can be tricky without a foundation of research – having the fullest picture possible means a better end product.

 Spark the conversation about unique challenges and objectives.

-Sound out early ideas and directions, to move forward to next steps confidently.
+Sound out early ideas and directions to move forward to the next steps confidently.